-Women represented 48 per cent of participants for all WTO technical assistance activities, an increase of two percentage points on 2018.
-Roughly 68 per cent of participants undertook technical assistance in English, 12 per cent in Spanish and 11 per cent in French.
-Another 8 per cent benefited from multilingual training.
+Women represented per cent of participants for all WTO technical assistance activities, an increase of percentage points on 2019.
+Roughly per cent of participants undertook technical assistance in English, per cent in Spanish and per cent in French.
+Another per cent benefited from multilingual training.

-Technical assistance continued for countries seeking to join the WTO (see page 140), with approximately 350 government officials participating in 46 technical assistance events.
+Technical assistance continued for countries seeking to join the WTO (see page 140), with approximately technical assistance events.

 Internship programmes